JKRhb/dtls2/README.md

 Incoming data is wrapped in `Datagram` objects, which makes it easier to integrate the library in contexts where `RawDatagramSocket`s are already being used.

+In similar way, you can create a `DtlsServer` based on a `DtlsServerContext`.
+Servers implement the `Stream` interface, which means that you can `listen` for incoming connections.
+Once a connection has been established, you can use the same API as the one offered by the client side, calling `send` and `listen`.

 Once the data exchange is finished, you can either close the connection or the client.